phr34k/serpent/README.md

 From that point on the build environment can be used to compile the sample projects using `env build /t:sample_cpp && env run /t:sample_cpp`.

+To help you get started to migrate your projects from traditional visual studio projects you can use the command-line `python msbuild/convert_project.py myproject.vcxproj` which will transform your project into serpents project definition.
+Likewise we also facilate the use of referencing externally managed projects as-is.

 ## Maintenance Scripts

 For a reference and sample output see [Maintenance Script Reference](MAINTENANCE.md)